Nanofus/nuva/README.md

 Might also be usable for other use cases, and as learning material, so feel free to fork and tinker.

 Tech stack: SvelteKit, TypeScript, SASS, Kysely/Prisma, Postgres, AWS S3.

 The production environment runs on Vercel.
+There's a couple of Vercel-specific things in the repo, which you should replace if not hosting in Vercel.
+These are:
+- `src/lib/server/database.ts` connects to Postgres using `@vercel/postgres`
+- `src/routes/+layout.server.ts` reads configuration using `@vercel/edge-config`
+- `src/routes/api/html-validator` exports a Vercel-specific configuration file.

 ## Development